7 Common Problems in Cosmetic Dentistry (Porcelain Veneers)

 Just like in all areas of life, it’s important to establish boundaries in the space around a tooth.
 When designing a smile, it is crucial to provide adequate room for angles between teeth.
 Worn tooth edges in a smile result in reduced or non-existent angles.
 This unfortunately leads to a flat smile line and aged appearance – no one wants that!
 Therefore, clinicians must recreate the natural angle progression to restore appropriate tooth lengths and curves.
 All of this can be done provided there is room to recreate negative space, and properly address the angles in the design stages.
 Magicians can stick to their smoke and mirrors, because dentists have this covered!

 7. Overlooking Gum Margins

 The last smile design violation is asymmetrical gum margins.
 This version of smile design exercises the age old game of symmetry versus harmony.
 In this case, more emphasis should be placed on harmony versus symmetry.
-This puts the focus on a general, recurring theme amongst the tooth groups rather than mirror images.
+This puts the focus on a general, recurring theme among the tooth groups rather than mirror images.

 Gum margin positioning is significant in people with medium-to-high smile lines.
 The smile line is the location of the lip when a person smiles.
-Pretreatment images are absolutely necessary when it comes to effectively evaluating gum margins.
-This helps everyone visualize the esthetics to come and further ensure that the results will reflect the expectations.
+Pre-treatment images are absolutely necessary when it comes to effectively evaluating gum margins.
+This helps everyone visualize the aesthetics to come and further ensure that the results will reflect the expectations.
 In short, stay harmonious when it comes to smile design, as creating exact symmetry can disrupt the balance and beauty of a smile.
 Who knew smile design could be so Zen?
 Namaste, my friends.